Wehavecookies56/Kingdom-Keys-Docs/docs/blocks/blastblox.md

 ---
 # Blast Blox

-The Blast Blox is a Bug Blox which acts similarly to TNT, however it is far more dangerous where any contact with the block will cause it to explode.
-The only way to break it without it exploding is by destroying it with a feather.
+The Blast Blox are Bug Blox that act similarly to [TNT](http://minecraft.gamepedia.com/TNT), however the are far more dangerous where any contact with the block causes it to explode.
+They can safely be destroyed using a [Feather](http://minecraft.gamepedia.com/Feather) which does not cause the Blast Blox to explode.

 # Crafting